Mamonas Assassinas (album): Robocop Gay

-Spoofs the film character RoboCop and transgender males.
-RoboCop's implants and cybernetics are compared to the transgender's surgeries and implants.
+A discussion of homosexuality starting around a transgender male who is compared to the film character RoboCop in its surgeries and implants.
 Also pokes fun at religions, including a paradoxical chorus saying that homosexuals are everywhere (even among Muslims and Neo-Nazis) and that they should not be mistreated.

 Bois Don't Cry

 The title parodies The Cure's "Boys Don't Cry" but the lyrics and the music are a parody of sertanejo and bolero.
 Makes fun of a flamboyant macho man who suffers impotent as the woman he loves cheats on him.
 Features a short synthesizer sequence off Rush's "Tom Sawyer" and "The Mirror" from Dream Theater, and closes with the five-note phrase from Close Encounters of the Third Kind.

 Débil Metal

 Sung in mock English, in a Max Cavalera-like tone to accompany the heavy metal style of the song, which was closely associated to Sepultura at the time, is a spoof of heavy metal music.
 The lyrics, which are nonsensical and contain lines about cookies and popcorn, apparently convey the message that heavy metal fans cannot understand what their idols sing.